Data Integration Module

 Where ParameterName is the name you want to give the parameter which is passed to URL and “value” is the default value you want to pass on (Figure 13.3).

-During column mapping, you can use scripting to append, prepend or set constants when the activity is run.
+During column mapping, you can use scripting to append, prepend, set constants or auto generate GUIDs when the activity is run.

 Click the scripting button to the right of a column mapping and define your script (Figure 14.1).

 Simply select append, prepend or set constant as appropriate – and enter the value you want to append/prepend/create.